Child Sexual Abuse: Guidelines on Prosecuting Cases of Child Sexual Abuse

 - Obtaining material relating to Family Court proceedings

 - Information sharing between agencies

 - Annex B

 - Annex D

 - Annex E

-- These guidelines are designed to set out the approach that prosecutors should take when dealing with child sexual abuse cases.
-Experience has shown that these cases bring with them particular issues that differentiate them from other types of case particularly in terms of, for example, a victim's response both to the sexual abuse and the subsequent intervention by the police.
-These guidelines are intended to cover the range of child sexual abuse, including the abuse referred to as 'child sexual exploitation' and which featured for example in the cases of R v Safi, Aziz, Hassan and others ('Operation Span') and R v Jamil, Dogar, Dogar, Hussain, Karrar, Karrar and Ahmed ('Operation Bullfinch').
+These guidelines are designed to set out the approach that prosecutors should take when dealing with child sexual abuse cases.
 The guidelines are intended to be inclusive and should be applied to cases where a sexual offence has been committed against a child or young person, unless there are good reasons why not in a particular case and these reasons are noted clearly by the prosecutor.
-The guidelines also include cases of adult victims of sexual abuse in childhood.
-These guidelines replace the interim guidelines issued on 11 June 2013 and come into immediate effect.
+The guidelines also include cases of adult survivors of sexual abuse in childhood.

 - CPS Youth Offenders Legal Guidance, section Sexual Offences and Child Abuse by Young Offenders; and